neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 6 - Vertex AI/README.md

 # Lab 6 - Vertex AI
 Now we've reached what we've been working toward -- pulling graph data into Vertex AI.

-We're going to create a dataset in Vertex AI and then train a model on it.
-You can do this either using the Google Cloud console or the python API.
-We're going to use the python API in this case.
-So, let's fire up another notebook [here](vertexai.ipynb).
+## Raw Data
+First, we're going to work with the raw data set.
+We'll do the following:
+* Pull it from a bucket
+* Break into train and test sets
+* Train a classifier

+To do that, open the notebook [here](vertexai-raw.ipynb).

+## Data with Embedding
+Now, let's build a similar classifier to the last one.
+But, this time we're going to use data from our graph embedding.
+We can do that [here](vertexai-embedding.ipynb).